-Applications for the 2017 Aboriginal Pathway to the Victorian Public Service Graduate Recruitment and Development Scheme are now open.
-Click here for further information.
+Applications for the 2019 Aboriginal Pathway to the Victorian Public Service Graduate Recruitment and Development Scheme open shortly.

 Karreeta Yirramboi- the Victorian Government’s Aboriginal Employment Strategy

 Karreeta Yirramboi is the Victorian Government’s plan to improve public sector employment outcomes for Aboriginal Victorians.
 Karreeta is the Gunditjmara word for “grow” and Yirramboi is the Taungurung word meaning “tomorrow”.

 Karreeta Yirramboi aims to increase Aboriginal participation in the Victorian public sector workforce.